 The law of the Lord is something greatly to be desired.

 Psalms 42 and 43 really constitute one song, so they are often linked together.
 Combined, they form a single lament of three sections, each section ending in an identical refrain.
 The psalmist is far from Jerusalem and longs for the divine presence that Israel experienced in the Temple liturgy.

 The context of this lament could be exile, making this a fitting response to the preceding reading from Ezekiel.

-The lament expresses the longing for God that the psalmist experiences.
-This is a profoundly spiritual thirst, probably a desire for worship in the temple.
+The psalmist expresses his desire to encounter God in the form of a lament.
+His thirst is a profoundly spiritual thirst, probably a desire for worship in the temple.

 One’s “face” designates a personal presence (Genesis 33:10; Exodus 10:28–29; 2 Samuel 17:11).
 The expressions “see God/God’s face” occur elsewhere (Psalms 11:7; 17:15; Exodus 24:10; 33:7–11; Job 33:26) for the presence of God in the Temple.

 I went with the throng and led them in procession to the house of God, amid loud cries of joy and thanksgiving, with the multitude keeping festival.

 The psalmist recalls happier days when he used to go up to the temple and there enjoy the company of the Lord.

 Notice the liturgical imagery: procession to the house of God, keeping festival.
 It seems that the psalmist even exercised some form of leadership within the worshipping community, leading the procession.